johnofleek/RPi_SierraWireless_PPP/README.md

 | Stretch | HL7698 |

-Note that the reason pppd's built in authentication isn't used is that some of the modules don't like doing that

 # Get started - RPi command line

 ## Copy the scripts for pppd to use